Ranne314/c2c-/README.md

 # c2cpp - A cross platform tool for converting C to C++ code

-# I DID NOT MAKE THE RELEASE, THE WAIT TILL I DO, IN 4 HOURS

 ## Overview

 `c2cpp` is a command-line utility designed to convert C source code files to most C++ standards.
 It performs syntax replacements, removes redundant `auto` keywords, and creates a new `.cpp` file while keeping the original `.c` file unmodified.
 This tool ensures compatibility with C++ while retaining most of the original structure and logic of the C code.